-Pensions can be complicated.
+Pension transfers can be complicated.
 While the question: “Can you transfer your pension to another provider?” has a clear-cut answer, it will lead to a complicated path of terms and conditions you have to understand.
 To add even more to this, if you have a pension either through your employer, or one held privately, you can transfer this to another provider.
-We’ll keep this complicated process straightforward for you to understand in the next sections, but if you want to know how to transfer a pension to another provider you might want to speak to us, we’re the experts.
+We’ll keep this complicated process straightforward for you in the next sections so you can undertand your pension transfer options, but if you want pension transfer advice speak with us we’re pension transfer specialists.

 A pension transfer is a transaction resulting from the decision of a client who is an individual: